suvidhasetia14-creator/W1_SUBMISSIONS/README.md

 - W1_DatasetCheck_TBI-26100762.pdf
 - W1_CaseStudies_TBI-26100762.pdf

-This repository contains the Week 1 deliverables for the TBI-GEU internship program.# W1_SUBMISSIONS
+This repository contains the Week 1 deliverables for the TBI-GEU internship program.